jacks4ever/DegoogledAndroidAuto/README.md

 - View and respond to messages with large, easy-to-read text
 - Dictate replies using the voice assistant
 - Receive notifications for new messages
+- Integrations with popular messaging apps:
+  - WhatsApp: Send messages and view conversations
+  - Microsoft Teams: Chat with colleagues and join meetings
+  - Handcent SMS: Manage SMS messages with a privacy-focused interface

 ## Privacy & Security